aykutkardas/gramo-next/README.md

-# Gramo - Advanced Text Enhancement Platform
+# GramoNext - Advanced Text Enhancement Platform

 This project was forked from [onurhan1337/gramo](https://github.com/onurhan1337/gramo) to migrate from Python to Next.js and fal.ai.

-Gramo is a modern, AI-powered text enhancement platform that helps users improve their writing through advanced grammar checking, style analysis, and intelligent suggestions.
+GramoNext is a modern, AI-powered text enhancement platform that helps users improve their writing through advanced grammar checking, style analysis, and intelligent suggestions.
 The platform combines the power of large language models with a beautiful, user-friendly interface to provide comprehensive writing assistance.

 ## Features